ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/best-practices.md

 ---

 Every log can be represented as a combination of its level, creation time, message, scope and payload.
-Using inline logs with the `LumberjackService` can cause structure duplication and/or denormalization.
+Using inline logs with the `LumberjackOrchestrator` can cause structure duplication and/or denormalization.

 Continue reading to know more about the recommended best practices designed to tackle this issue.

 ### Loggers

-The `LumberjackLogger` service is an abstract class that wraps the `LumberjackService` to help us create structured logs and reduce boilerplate.
+The `LumberjackLogger` service is an abstract class that wraps the `LumberjackOrchestrator` to help us create structured logs and reduce boilerplate.
 At the same time, it provides testing capabilities since we can easily spy on logger methods and control timestamps by replacing the `LumberjackTimeService`.